poetmountain/PMTween/README.md

 #### Tweening an object's property

 A more common need is to tween an object property, such as the x position of a UIView.
-Let's see how that looks.
+Check the example below.
 Notice that this method requires a key path.
 This is the object hierarchy from the object down to the property you want to tween.
 Even though the 'x' value can't be set directly on a frame's origin, PMTween is smart enough to handle this updating for you.
 PMTween handles most common UIKit properties; see the docs or the code for exactly what it supports, and let me know what it's missing.

 Notice also that we've defined an easingBlock this time.
 You can also assign a different easing block to use when reversing a tween by setting a PMTweenUnit's reverseEasingBlock property.
 PMTween includes all the standard Robert Penner easing types, but you can also easily use your own easing classes.
 Maybe you want to modify the easing by applying a Perlin noise filter or shifting the value with gyroscope data.
 Who knows?
 I don't.
 That's why PMTween makes it easy for you to do your own thing.